Grant access to Settings

 }

-Congratulations, you've completed the binding of built-in policies via API!
+Congratulations, you've completed the binding of custom policies via API!

 Example 2: allow access to a particular schema

-If the built-in policies are not granular enough for your needs, you can manage permissions at the setting level.
+If the custom policies are not granular enough for your needs, you can manage permissions at the setting level.

 You want to allow access to the following: